Consensys/quorum-hibernate/README.md

 ## Deployment/Usage
 See [docs/deployment.md](docs/deployment.md) for details on adding and using Node Manager in networks.

-## How It Works
+## Architecture
-See [docs/how-it-works.md](docs/how-it-works.md) for an overview of the processes used by Node Manager and common errors.
+See [docs/architecture.md](docs/architecture.md) for an overview of the processes used by Node Manager and common errors.

 ## Sample Configurations
 See [docs/samples](docs/samples) for sample configuration files for various network types.